-COVID-19 has seen people worldwide locked indoors most of the day.
-Unsurprisingly, many of us felt a greater amount of anxiety during these uncertain times.
-Fear, worry and concern are now everyday emotions.
-Levels of loneliness, depression and alcohol and drug abuse are expected to rise.
+COVID-19 has seen people locked indoors worldwide most of the day.
+Unsurprisingly, many of us felt greater anxiety during these uncertain times.
+Fear, worry, and concern are now everyday emotions.
+Levels of loneliness, depression, and alcohol and drug abuse are expected to rise.
 These effects aren’t likely to be short-term, either.
 COVID-19 has spread worldwide.
 We are far from having this public health crisis under full control.
 No one can truly predict when lockdown will finally be over, at least on a global scale.

 The question now is, “Can cannabis help treat an anticipated rise in public mental health issues?”

 Leafwell asked our patients why and how they’ve used cannabis since COVID-19 began.
 Here’s how 375 respondents answered.

 Want To Read This Later?
 Download Now!

 Medical Cannabis & Why It Was Used During COVID-19